benfiola/seven-days-to-die/README.md

 While other 7 Days to Die dedicated server docker images exist and certainly work, this image is simplified.
 It:

-- Provides docker images tagged to [specific builds](https://steamdb.info/depot/294422/manifests/) of the dedicated server
+- Provides docker images tagged to [specific builds](https://steamdb.info/depot/294422/manifests/) of the dedicated server.
+These builds are part of the container, not downloaded on launch.
 - Simplifies mod and 'root file' (i.e., data installed to server root folder) installation
 - Does not provide update mechanisms for games, mods or otherwise
 - Does not provide built-in health-check monitoring
+- Does not provide built-in alerting
 - Does not provide built-in backup mechanisms
+- Logs to stdout/stderr

 It's assumed that health checks, backups and updates are managed externally via infrastructure-as-code and container orchestration.